How Hard Is It to Pass the Transport Manager CPC Exam?

 Get help with the blocker, not the whole syllabus

 If you are stuck on one subject — a calculation method, case study structure, drivers’ hours scenarios — you usually do not need another full course.
 You need an hour with someone who can explain that one thing properly.
-That is the gap our 1-hour Transport Manager CPC study session exists to close: one-to-one, on Zoom, with a qualified tutor who has passed the exams themselves and trains candidates full time.
+That is the gap our 1-hour Transport Manager CPC study session exists to close: one-to-one, on Zoom, with someone who's trained to teach and has sat the exams themselves, and who spends most of their week working through exactly these problems with candidates.

 Road Haulage CPC or Passenger Transport CPC?